haskell-github-trust/.github/profile/README.md

 * Inserts malevolent code in a package
 * Uses the __haskell-github-trust__ for fraud
 * Uses the __haskell-github-trust__ CI to mine Bitcoin
-* Transfers a package repository without permission of the maintainer
+* Transfers a package repository out of this org without permission of the maintainer
 * Or any other similar bad-faith activity

 then that person and the Trust Owner who vouched for them will be publicly blamed.